-Best online homeware shops: where to buy decor in the UK
+27 best online homeware shops: where to buy home decor in the UK

 Check out our expert guide to the best online interior brands to shop in the UK, from Oliver Bonas and Maisons du Monde to Marks & Spencer and Etsy

-There once was a time when sprucing up your home meant taking a trip to your local department store, or browsing the high street for hours in the hope of spotting what you were after?
+Do you remember a time when sprucing up your home meant taking a trip to your local department store, or browsing the high street for hours in the hope of spotting what you were after?
 While there are still some larger household items that are better seen up close - like sofas, chairs and beds - luckily if you're pushed for time or want to find the best deals without wearing out your shoes, these days there's so much that can be bought at the click of a button.

 With such a wide selection, Matalan is a great starting point if you’ve recently moved and you’re looking to kit out your new rooms whilst watching your budget.
 From handy storage baskets and funky wine glasses to essentials including bedding, curtains and kitchen appliances, it’s hard to visit this affordable homeware store and not find something you need.